rallytac/pub/misc/nsm/README.md

 - **Bandwidth usage**: For a single resource, network bandwidth is approximately 0.5 kbps.
 The more resources an instance is responsible for, the larger the data packets will be and, therefore, bandwidth usage will increase proportionally
 - **Multiple active instances**: If multiple instances are active (for example, when multiple resources are spread across multiple instances), network bandwidth utilization will also increase as each active instance transmits its own traffic

+## Watchdog Feature

+NSM includes a built-in watchdog feature to guard against the process hanging or getting into a bad state:

+- **Automatic detection**: The watchdog monitors the main process, receive thread, and transmit thread
+- **5-second timeout**: If any component doesn't check in within 5 seconds, a hang is detected
+- **Automatic exit**: When a hang is detected, the process automatically exits to prevent system lockup
+- **Script performance**: User-provided state transition scripts must execute as quickly as possible to avoid triggering the watchdog timeout

+**Important**: Keep your state transition scripts fast and efficient.
+Long-running operations in these scripts can cause the watchdog to trigger and terminate the NSM process.

 ## Customizing State Transitions

 Each state transition can trigger custom scripts: